srividyamulgund/srividyamulgund/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on something cool 😉
+- 🌱 I’m currently learning so many new technologies.
+- 👯 I’m looking to collaborate on Full stack projects.
+- 📫 How to reach me: https://www.linkedin.com/in/srividya-mulgund-45782943/
+- 😄 Pronouns: She/her.

 <!--
 **srividyamulgund/srividyamulgund** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.